 Lets you drill down into the specifics of data included in the dataset as well as request access to controlled data.

-When you find data that interests you, link to a new or existing workspace (3) for analysis (not yet available).
+You can export the data to a new or existing workspace for analysis

 Data will be delivered as one or more tables in the workspace data page.